Innovation Series (Part 4 of 5): Process Model Examples

 Stage-Gate Approach

-The stage-gate approach builds upon each stage that we saw in Fig. 10.2.
+The stage-gate approach builds upon each stage we saw in Fig. 10.2.
 However, it also incorporates checks and balances between each stage to aid decision-making, risk assessment, monitoring, and more.

 Summing Up

-?What other product development models have you heard of or used?
+What other product development models have you heard of or used?

 Main Source: